Disputes with HMRC

-When a tax investigation by HMRC has been concluded by the issue of a closure notice and the taxpayer does not agree with the conclusion reached in the closure notice, there is a 30 day period from the date of the issue of the closure notice in which the taxpayer can send an appeal to the HMRC investigator setting out the grounds of appeal and also requesting postponement of the payment of the tax in dispute.
+A tax investigation by HMRC is concluded by the issue of a closure notice.
+If you do not agree with the conclusion reached in the closure notice, you have a 30-day period from the date of the issue of the closure notice in which to appeal.
+This must be sent to the HMRC investigator, setting out the grounds of appeal and requesting postponement of the payment of the tax in dispute.

-This notice of appeal can be drafted and sent by the taxpayer but it is often sensible to get tax counsel to prepare it in order to succinctly set out the grounds and arguments why the tax is not due and ensure that no relevant arguments are omitted.
+You can draft and send this notice of appeal yourself, but it is often sensible to get tax counsel to prepare it.
+They will be able to succinctly set out the grounds and arguments why the tax is not due and ensure that no relevant arguments that may be helpful in any subsequare omitted.

 How HMRC Deals With Tax Disputes

-Following receipt of the taxpayer’s appeal there will be an informal HMRC review so that HMRC can give their “current view of the matter”.
-This is likely to confirm the conclusion in the closure notice and following that the taxpayer is usually offered a formal “independent’ review of the matter by someone else within HMRC.
+Following receipt of your appeal, there will be an informal HMRC review so that HMRC can give its “current view of the matter”.
+This is likely to confirm the conclusion in the closure notice, and following that, you would usually be offered a formal “independent’ review of the matter by someone else within HMRC.

 Closing Disputes With HMRC